torvalds/linux/Documentation/powerpc/transactional_memory.rst

     b     begin_move_money

-The 'tbegin' instruction denotes the start point, and 'tend' the end point.
+The 'tbegin' instruction deyestes the start point, and 'tend' the end point.
-Between these points the processor is in 'Transactional' state; any memory references will complete in one go if there are no conflicts with other transactional or non-transactional accesses within the system.
-In this example, the transaction completes as though it were normal straight-line code IF no other processor has touched SAVINGS_ACCT(r3) or CURRENT_ACCT(r3); an atomic move of money from the current account to the savings account has been performed.
-Even though the normal ld/std instructions are used (note no lwarx/stwcx), either *both* SAVINGS_ACCT(r3) and CURRENT_ACCT(r3) will be updated, or neither will be updated.
+Between these points the processor is in 'Transactional' state; any memory references will complete in one go if there are yes conflicts with other transactional or yesn-transactional accesses within the system.
+In this example, the transaction completes as though it were yesrmal straight-line code IF yes other processor has touched SAVINGS_ACCT(r3) or CURRENT_ACCT(r3); an atomic move of money from the current account to the savings account has been performed.
+Even though the yesrmal ld/std instructions are used (yeste yes lwarx/stwcx), either *both* SAVINGS_ACCT(r3) and CURRENT_ACCT(r3) will be updated, or neither will be updated.